Dysoxylum gotadhora

-Dysoxylum gotadhora is a tree in the family Meliaceae.
+Dysoxylum gotadhora is a species of tree in the family Meliaceae.
 It is native to Bhutan, India, Laos, Nepal, Thailand, and Vietnam.
 The name Dysoxylum ficiforme (Wight) Gamble in India and Sri Lanka is categorized as the same plant as is D. binectariferum.

 Description

 The tree grows up to 20 m tall.
 The heartwood is a reddish color.
 The leaves are compound, imparipinnate; apex acuminate; base asymmetric-attenuate with entire margin.
 The flowers are white-colored and show axillary panicles inflorescence.
 The fruit is a four-seeded obovoid capsule and becomes red when ripened.
 The seeds are dark purple with white aril.

+Distribution

+The species occurs in southwest India, Sri Lanka, Central Himalaya to China (S. Yunnan) and Indo-China.